 The Digital Curation Institute (DCI) at the Faculty of Information at the University of Toronto is an interdisciplinary research unit uniting leading researchers in digital curation in a broad, inclusive perspective on the field, with the aim to provide a vibrant space of investigation, exchange and discussion (http://dci.ischool.utoronto.ca).

-For this Fellowship, we are seeking a curious individual who pursues creative friction and synergies across disciplinary boundaries, especially those between the humanities, social sciences, natural sciences and engineering, design, computing and technology.
+For this year’s Fellowship, we are especially prioritizing graduate students at the Faculty of Information and their research.
+We intend to award two Fellowships.
+We are seeking a curious individual who pursues creative friction and synergies across disciplinary boundaries, especially those between the humanities, social sciences, natural sciences and engineering, design, computing and technology.

 Sustainability – the capacity to endure – has become a crucial concern of our data-intensive society.
 It needs to be addressed jointly across multiple disciplines and perspectives around information, computing, technology and society.
 A very abstract concept at first, sustainability brings central questions in our information society to the fore.
 It urges us to take a longer-term perspective on the entanglement of social, cultural, and technical questions in systems design and strive to simultaneously advance environmental, social, economic, individual, and technical goals.
 These perspectives don’t emerge from incremental technical progress.